bharatm29/CollegeResources/dsa/24-02-15/linked_list.md

 - A piece of data
 - Pointer to the next node in the list

-Head: pointer to the first node.
+`head`: pointer to the first node.

-The last node points to NULL.
+The last node points to `NULL`.

-**Data field** - Contains actual value to be stored and processed.
+* **Data field** - Contains actual value to be stored and processed.
-**Link(Pointer) field** - Contains address of the next node **Empty list** - If nodes are not present in the linked list it is called as empty linked list
+* **Link(Pointer) field** - Contains address of the next node
+* **Empty list** - If nodes are not present in the linked list it is called as empty linked list

-Depending on the structure of the node, it can be singly, doubly linked list or circular linked list.
+Depending on the structure of the node, it can be _singly, doubly linked list or circular linked list_.

-Circular linked list:- last node points to the first node.
+**Circular linked list**:- last node points to the first node.

-Doubly linked list:- Node contains two pointers one pointing to prev and one to next.
+**Doubly linked list**:- Node contains two pointers one pointing to prev and one to next.
 Usually two pointers are maintained to keep track of the list, _head_ and _tail_.

 ## Operations of List